-Health Insurance Marketplace Buyer's Guide
+Health Insurance Buyer's Guide

-1-800-827-9990 www.HealthMarkets.com
+(800) 827-9990 www.HealthMarkets.com

-Health insurance: The basics
+Health Insurance: The Basics

 No one plans to get ill or injured, but you will probably need to see a doctor at some point in your life, even if it's just for a checkup.
-Health insurance helps cover medical costs and helps protect you from high expenses.
+Health insurance covers medical costs and helps protect you from high expenses.

 ere's how it works.
 Insurance is a contract between you and the insurance company.
-You buy a plan, and the company agrees to pay a portion of your covered medical costs if you fall ill or are injured.
-Many plans also cover preventive care, like vaccines, screenings and checkups.
+You buy a plan, and the company agrees to pay a portion of your medical costs if you fall ill or are injured.
+Most plans also provide free preventive care, like vaccines, screenings, and checkups.
 Some cover part of the costs of prescription drugs as well.